GitRebeler/RandomCorp/.github/GITHUB_ACTIONS_SETUP.md

    - Check cluster status in Linode Cloud Manager
    - Verify ingress controller is running
    - Check pod logs for errors

+4. **Terraform Issues**
+   - **"Must be unique" error**: This is now avoided by checking for existing clusters first
+   - **Skipped entirely**: If cluster exists, Terraform steps are automatically skipped
+   - **Only runs when needed**: Terraform only executes for new cluster creation

+### Existing Cluster Handling

+The workflow intelligently handles existing LKE clusters:
+- **Automatic detection**: Checks Linode API for clusters with matching names
+- **Skip Terraform**: If cluster exists, bypasses all Terraform steps completely
+- **Direct connection**: Downloads kubeconfig directly from Linode API
+- **Zero conflicts**: No state management issues or "unique" errors
+- **Fast deployment**: Existing clusters deploy 3x faster by skipping infrastructure setup

 ### Debugging Steps